 Personal information should be ignored where possible.
 If candidates are filling in an application form, this should be on a separate sheet so that it can be hidden from view.
 Name, age, sex, religion ethnicity, gender preference – all of these should be separate.
 The aim is to remain unbiased so you should filter out applicants for an interview in the same way, although this can only occur at the beginning of the process before you talk on the phone or meet.

-This is a failsafe way of removing bias.
+This is a failsafe way of removing bias and remaining impartial.
 Use suitable software to filter candidates based upon skills and experience set by you, ignoring demographics and personal information.
-The resultant list will be impartial.

 Include several diverse candidates within your shortlist.
 By doing this, you have more chance of finding that one that fits well.
 By deliberately including several diverse candidates within your shortlist, the company is automatically providing would-be employees from diverse backgrounds with a fair chance.